grommett/blog/clean-promise-chains.md

 ## Promises in the Wild

 Promises were added to Javascript in 2012 and since then, and even before with [Bluebird](http://bluebirdjs.com/docs/getting-started.html) et al., I've seen them used in quite a few different ways.
-In my experience as a techinal lead I've had the pleasure to learn what, in my opion, is the best way to use them so that they are scalable, testable and _readable_.
+In my experience as a techinal lead I've had the pleasure to learn, in my opion, the best way to create them so that they are scalable, testable and _readable_.

 ## Humans Read This Stuff

 I often see Promise chains used with lambdas and some times this is totally ok.
 After all, lambdas forgoe the extra mental energy of thinking of a name, which is one of my favorite things.
-I prefer to expend my creative energy on the real task at hand, but this comes at a cost of readability, and even testability (or easier).
+I prefer to expend my creative energy on the real task at hand, but this comes at a cost of readability, and even testability.

 An example.
 Say we're getting data from an API and we want to do a small transform on that data.
 In the example below we'll average 3 data points: